Open Access - Transformative Agreements

 AU’s current agreement includes an allowance for 2 APC’s annually.
 Information for authors can be found on this page: https://www.rsc.org/journals-books-databases/open-access/gold-open-access/#apc

-Neither APC has yet been used for 2021.
+One APC has so far been used for 2021.

 Corresponding authors at AU may publish their article gold open access with a fully funded Article Publishing Charge (APC).
 Authors will be able to choose to publish open access if their article is accepted to the journal following peer-review.
 All Taylor and Francis ‘Open Select’ journals are covered by the agreement, however, there may be a cap imposed on the number of APCs for journals which charge £3k or more.
 For more information, see: